 Sharon L. Kennedy

-Justice since December 7, 2012
+December 7, 2012 - present

-Last day of current term: December 31, 2014
+Last day of current term: December 31, 2026

-Prior to her term on the Ohio Supreme Court Justice Sharon L. Kennedy served at the Butler County Court of Common Pleas, Domestic Relations Division since 1999.
-From 2005 until December of 2012 Justice Kennedy served as the administrative judge of the Court of Common Pleas, Domestic Relations Division.
+Prior to her term on the Ohio Supreme Court, Justice Kennedy served at the Butler County Court of Common Pleas, Domestic Relations Division, beginning in 1999.Â From 2005 until December 2012, she served as the administrative judge of the division.Â

-Beginning her legal career as a solo practitioner, Justice Kennedy ran a small business of her own.
-While in private practice she served the legal needs of families, juveniles, and the less fortunate.
-As special counsel for Attorney General Betty D. Montgomery, Justice Kennedy fought on behalf of Ohio’s taxpayers to collect monies due the State of Ohio.
-As a part-time magistrate in the Butler County Area Courts, Justice Kennedy presided over a wide-array of civil litigation and assisted law enforcement officers and private citizens seeking the issuance of criminal warrants for arrest.
+After obtaining her law degree from the University of Cincinnati College of Law in 1991, Justice Kennedy ran a small business of her own as a solo practitioner.Â While in private practice she served the legal needs of families, juveniles, and the less fortunate.Â She also worked on behalf of Ohio’s taxpayers to collect monies due the State of Ohio as special counsel to Attorney General Betty D. Montgomery and served as a part-time magistrate in the Butler County Area Courts.Â As a magistrate, she heard a wide array of civil litigation and assisted law enforcement officers and private citizens seeking criminal-arrest warrants.

-Justice Kennedy began her career in the justice system as a police officer.
-She was assigned to a rotating, shift-single officer road patrol unit working to protect and serve the citizens of the City of Hamilton.Â From the routine, to the heart pounding, to the heart breaking she has seen it all.
-During her career at the Hamilton Police Department Justice Kennedy also worked undercover operations, implemented crime prevention programs, and later, as a civil assistant, assisted in drafting police policy and procedure for the Accreditation Program.
+Justice Kennedy began her career in the justice system as a police officer at the Hamilton Police Department.Â She was assigned to a single-officer road patrol unit working to protect and serve the citizens of the City of Hamilton.Â From the routine to the heart-pounding, to the heart-breaking she has seen it all.Â During her time as an officer she also worked undercover operations, implemented crime prevention programs, and later, as a civil assistant, assisted in drafting police policy and procedure for the Accreditation Program.